 This study will leverage data collected from 50 participants who drove personally owned vehicles equipped with ADSs for 12 months.
 The work is expected to contribute to a greater understanding of the prevalence and safety consequences of ADS use on public roadways, as well as drivers’ perception of the early production ADS.

 This project will deploy a fleet of e-scooters on the Virginia Tech campus through an exclusive, controlled research program which will collect data to assess safety impact, what behaviors are exhibited that may be beneficial or problematic, and ways in which kinematic and/or other data may be used to predict risky behavior and develop subsequent countermeasures.

 Abstract This project encompasses four different activities to explore safety applications of emerging crowd-sourced data and datasets available from commercial aggregators.
 The first activity examines systems used to monitor and count pedestrian activity.
 Developing crash rates for these vulnerable users depends on knowing the volume of activity.
-Data from metropolitan planning organizations as well … Exploring Crowdsourced Monitoring Data for Safety
+Data from metropolitan planning organizations as well as commercial and community-based reports of bicycle and pedestrian activity will be assessed for accuracy by comparing them to manual counts.
+The second activity will examine waypoint travel pattern data from a commercial data aggregator to determine its applicability to safety analyses.
+The evaluation will … Exploring Crowdsourced Monitoring Data for Safety